Security, Risk and Crisis Management - VIRTUAL CLASS - 4/26/22

-This class will be conducted VIRTUALLY through Zoom on Tuesday, 2 November 2021 from 8:30am - 4:00pm Central Time.
-This includes a 30-minute study period and an hour for the exam.
-Those that are recertifying or not taking the exam will end their day at 2:30pm CT.
+This class will be conducted VIRTUALLY through Zoom on 4/26/22 from 8:30am - 2:30pm CST.
+There will be an optional 30-minute study period followed by an hour for the exam.
+Those that are recertifying or not taking the exam will end their day at 2:30pm CST.

 You are required to read the workbook before class.
 It is located under the “Workbook” tab.

 You must have a webcam to take this class.

 Protecting the financial integrity of exhibitions is critical, and an essential element of that goal is proper risk assessment and planning.
 Risk management is a continuing process that identifies, analyzes, evaluates and addresses loss exposures and monitors risk control and financial resources for the purpose of mitigating the undesirable effects of loss.
 This involves evaluating the security needs for an event and if a crisis should occur, having a crisis management team in place to manage it.